 Property taxes levied by the District are collected by various municipalities and periodically remitted to the District.
-The taxes are billed as of December 1.
-The due date is February 14, after which time the bills become delinquent and penalties and interest may be assessed by the collecting entity.
+Property taxes are assessed as of January 1, and due July 1.
+The levy becomes delinquent as of February 14 for all taxpayers.
+After these dates, unpaid taxes are subject to penalties and interest.